Elliotepsteino/ICME-cluster-onboarding/README.md

 This will show the GPU usage, refreshed every second.
 Navigate back to the original window and run the training script by typing:
 ```
-python mnist_pytorch_example.py --epochs 5 --save-model True
+python mnist_pytorch_example.py --epochs 2 --save-model
 ```
-This will download the mnist dataset and train the model for 5 epochs and save the trained model weights.
+This will download the mnist dataset and train the model for 2 epochs and save the trained model weights.
 You should see the loss decreasing and arond 1.7 GB of GPU memory being used.
 The MNIST data will be downloaded in the home directory.

 ## Other useful commands